See more remote resources for connecting from home.

 - Consider the equipment that you need, such as extra displays, docking station, mouse, keyboard, and any ergonomic needs.
 Contact your local unit administrator or IT staff to discuss hardware that you may need at home.

-- Tech Shop provides complimentary direct shipping of work-from-home tools for both personal and departmental purchases.
+- The Tech Shop provides direct shipping of work-from-home tools for both personal and departmental purchases.
 Individuals can purchase with student account billing or payroll deduction; departments can pay by Shortcode.
-All online orders can be shipped anywhere in the US, including residential and on-campus addresses.
+All online orders can be shipped anywhere in the US, including residential and on-campus addresses (excludes P.O.
+Boxes).

 - Set a preferred contact method: Update your MCommunity profile Notice to let classmates and colleagues know how to reach you while you work remotely.
 Edit the Viewable By menu to choose who can see the information.